 OUR SUMMER INTERNSHIP PROGRAM IS AVAILABLE TO:

-- Students who have already arranged their summer music industry internship and are interested in earning academic credit through The Clive Davis Institute of Recorded Music at NYU (subject to approval).
+- Students who have already arranged a summer music industry internship and are interested in earning academic credit through The Clive Davis Institute of Recorded Music at NYU (subject to approval).

 - Students who are interested in obtaining a Recorded Music internship for academic credit, with the assistance and counseling of The Clive Davis Institute of Recorded Music at NYU.

-PLEASE NOTE THAT INTERNATIONAL STUDENTS MAY NOT PARTICIPATE IN THE SUMMER INTERNSHIP PROGRAM.
+PLEASE NOTE THAT INTERNATIONAL STUDENTS MAY NOT PARTICIPATE IN PAID INTERNSHIPS.

 PREREQUISITES:Recorded Music's Summer Internship program is open to all visiting and NYU students.
 Please note that high school students and incoming college freshmen are not eligible to register.